 Agency policies and/or procedures allow and support community-based service provision office and/or medical clinic.
 Agencies should have Community-based service provision systems in place to ensure the security of staff and the documented in primary service protections of PLWH information. record.
-Administrative 2.1 Program Policies and Procedures Program's Policies and Procedures Program will have a policy that: address systems to comply with Defines and describes N-MCM targeting SUD services Scope of Services TRG Contract and Attachments (funded through Ryan White or other sources) that complies with the standards of care outlined in this Performance Measures document.
+Administrative 2.1 Program Policies and Procedures Program's Policies and Procedures Program will have a policy that: address systems to comply with Defines and describes N-MCM targeting SUD services Scope of Services (funded through Ryan White or other sources) that TRG Contract and Attachments complies with the standards of care outlined in this Performance Measures document.
 Standards of Care Specifies that services shall be provided in the office and in the field (i.e. community based).
 Specifies required referral to and coordination with HIV medical services providers.
 Requires referral to and coordination with providers of substance use treatment/counseling, as appropriate.
 Requires monitoring of referrals into services Additionally, Program will have policies and procedures that comply with applicable DSHS Universal Standards.
 2.2 Agency Licensure Copy of Agency Licensure and/or The agency's facility(s) shall be appropriately licensed or Certification provided as part of certified as required by Texas Department of State Health Contract Submissions Process Services, for the provision of substance use treatment/counseling 2.3 Staff Qualifications Degree documented in personnel file.
 Non-Medical Case Managers must have at a minimum a Work experience documented in bachelor's degree from an accredited college or university personnel file. with a major in social or behavioral sciences.
 Documented Signed job description documented work experience in providing services to PLWH may be in personnel file. substituted for the bachelor's degree requirement on a 1:1 basis (1 year of documented experience may be substituted for 1 year of college).
 All Non-Medical Case Management Workers must have a minimum of one (1) year work experience with PLWHA and/or substance use disorders.
 Agency will provide Non-Medical Case Manager a written job description upon hiring.
-2.4 Staff Training Certificates of completion and/or Staff must complete the following trainings: attendance documented in the staff Within thirty (30) days of hire, complete HHSpersonnel file. mandated Cybersecurity training and DSHS Data Any special circumstances for not
+2.4 Staff Training Certificates of completion and/or Staff must complete the following trainings: attendance documented in the staff Within thirty (30) days of hire, complete HHSpersonnel file.

-Security and Confidentiality training (or approved

-Within sixty (60) days of hire, complete TRG

-Standards of Care orientation.

-equivalent)
+- Within thirty (30) days of hire, complete HHS-mandated Cybersecurity training and DSHS Data Security and Confidentiality training (or approved equivalent) - Within sixty (60) days of hire, complete TRG Standards of Care orientation. - Any special circumstances for not meeting the timeframes are noted in the staff personnel file.